Zoos across the country have been allowed to reopen so you can head to out to see all kinds of exotic creatures.

 Bridlington Animal Park, Carnaby Covert Lane, Bridlington, North Yorkshire, YO15 3QF.
 It’s open 10am to 5pm, Monday to Sunday.
 You must book ahead to visit.

 As well as the stunning 100-acre arboretum, Thorp Perrow’s Bird of Prey and Mammal Centre is now open to the public.
 You can spot all kinds of exotic birds, including parakeets and kookaburras, before you head next door to meet meerkats, pygmy goats and wallabies.
-Alas, their public displays and feedings have been temporarily cancelled, but there’s still plenty of fun to be had, and all in a safe environment.
+There’s plenty of fun to be had, with daily flight displays and feedings, all held in a safe outdoor environment.
 They’ve introduced a one-way system around the site and are asking visitors to maintain social distancing throughout their visit.
 The tearoom will be open for takeaway sandwiches, soups and cakes.

 Thorp Perrow, Bedale, North Yorkshire, DL8 2PS.
-It’s open from 10am to 5pm, Monday to Sunday.
-You don’t have to book ahead to visit.
+It’s open from 10am to 4pm, Monday to Sunday.
+You must book ahead to visit.

 The zoo at Sewerby Hall is home to all kinds of animals and birds, both domestic and wild.
 From weird-looking racoon dogs to cute micro pigs and chatty parrots, it’s full of amazing creatures.
 To keep everyone safe, they’ve created new entrances to the zoo, placed hand sanitiser around the complex and installed a socially distanced queuing system to help everyone get around.
-The shop will be open, but they’re limiting how many people can go inside at any one time, and the cafe will be open for takeaways only.
+The cafe will be open with a takeaway service and outdoor seating available.